We've Already Lost Too Many Downton Abbey Actors

 Bernard Gallagher played recurring character William "Bill" Molesley in "Downton Abbey."
 Molesley can usually be seen tending to his exquisite rose garden or offering advice to his son Joseph (Kevin Doyle), who is a butler-turned-valet to Matthew Crawley.
 He portrays a loyal and caring father who does whatever he can to help his son — most notably in Season 4 when Bill Molesley tries to secure a job for Joseph, who has been struggling to find work since Matthew's death.

-Gallagher's most memorable moments come in Episode 5 of the first season, though, when his character competes in the Downton Village Flower Show against Maggie Smith's character, the Dowager Countess of Grantham.
+Gallagher's most memorable moments come in Episode 5 of the 1st season, though, when his character competes in the Downton Village Flower Show against Maggie Smith's character, the Dowager Countess of Grantham.
 After a few eye-opening conversations, the Dowager discovers that she is automatically being awarded the Grantham Cup for "Best Bloom In the Village" every year because of her title and reputation.
 In a very touching scene — and to the surprise of everyone in the hall — the Dowager takes herself out of the running and announces Molesley's victory.
 He privately acknowledges her sacrifice, saying: "Thank you for letting me have it."

 Critically acclaimed British actor Tim Pigott-Smith was well versed in both film and television.
-In 1984 he won a BAFTA for his leading role as Ronald Merrick in the mini-series "The Jewel in the Crown."
+In 1984, he won a BAFTA for his leading role as Ronald Merrick in the mini-series, "The Jewel in the Crown."
 He also starred in the 2003 "Johnny English" film alongside former "Downton Abbey" actor Terence Harvey.
 Pigott-Smith also spent a significant amount of his career on stage thanks to his Shakespearean training.

-Pigott-Smith had a small but memorable role in the third season of "Downton Abbey".
+Pigott-Smith had a small but memorable role in the 3rd season of "Downton Abbey".
 He played Sir Philip Tapsell, a specialist obstetrician recommended by the Dowager Countess of Grantham to oversee Lady Sybil Branson (Jessica Brown Findlay) through childbirth.
 "He's delivered many lords and royal highnesses," the Dowager insists to her son Lord Grantham.
-However, Tapsell's arrival at Downton Abbey causes conflict with the family's usual physician Doctor Clarkson who fears Sybil is suffering from an underlying condition but is overruled by Tapsell.
-When Clarkson eventually diagnoses Sybil with eclampsia, Tapsell's failure to agree prevents the family from taking her to the hospital and she dies after giving birth.
+However, Tapsell's arrival at Downton Abbey causes conflict with the family's usual physician Doctor Clarkson — who fears Sybil is suffering from an underlying condition — but is overruled by Tapsell.
+When Clarkson eventually diagnoses Sybil with eclampsia, Tapsell's failure to agree prevents the family from taking her to the hospital, and she dies after giving birth.

 Though Pigott-Smith only guest-starred in one episode, the consequences of Sybil's death and her absence from the show reverberated throughout the series.
+The actor sadly died in April 2017 at age 70.
+In the year prior, the actor was made an OBE by Her Majesty The Queen and was nominated for a Tony Award for his role in "King Charles III."

 Nicky Henson tried to blackmail the Downton Abbey butler

 Nicky Henson joined the cast of "Downton Abbey" as the broken-down former stage entertainer Charles Grigg who blackmails the Crawley's butler, Charles "Charlie" Carson (Jim Carter).
-Grigg arrives in the first season looking for money and a place to hide after committing a petty crime.
-He forces Carson to help him by threatening to reveal his ex-pal's theatrical past (the pair used to perform as "The Cheerful Charlies" duo) but Lord Grantham eventually sends him packing.
+Grigg arrives in the 1st season looking for money and a place to hide after committing a petty crime.
+He forces Carson to help him by threatening to reveal his ex-pal's theatrical past (the pair used to perform as "The Cheerful Charlies" duo), but Lord Grantham eventually sends him packing.
 Grigg later returns in Season 4 hoping to make amends with Carson.
 His reappearance brings up past trauma for Carson, but they work through it, and the former duo eventually part as friends.

 Like his "Downton Abbey" character, Henson spent most of his career on the stage.
 The actor performed in classics like "Romeo and Juliet" and "A Midsummer Night's Dream."
 He also had a very memorable appearance on "Fawlty Towers" as Mr. Johnson, a hotel guest hiding women in his room right under the nose of Basil Fawlty (John Cleese).

-Christopher Rozycki was offended by Daisy Lewis' character on Downton
+Christopher Rozycki was offended by Daisy Lewis' character on Downton Abbey

-Christopher Rozycki played Count Nikolai Rostov in the fifth season of "Downton Abbey."
+Christopher Rozycki played Count Nikolai Rostov in the 5th season of "Downton Abbey."
 Rostov is one of several Russian refugees whom Lady Rose MacClare (Lily James) is trying to help.
 They become the focal point of Episode 3 when Rose invites them over to Downton for tea.
 However, their arrival inadvertently reveals a secret about the Dowager, who admits she almost left her husband for Prince Kuragin, who is now a refugee.

-The episode is a prominent reminder of who the Crawley family is as it highlights their sympathy toward the Russian monarchy and shows how deep their ties to other elite families are.
+The episode is a prominent reminder of who the Crawley family is, as it highlights their sympathy toward the Russian monarchy and shows how deep their ties to other elite families are.
 When Sarah Bunting (Daisy Lewis) voices socialist opinions to Count Rostov, he is so distraught that Lady Grantham (Elizabeth McGovern) can only calm him down by showing him their family mementos from a British-Russian royal wedding.

 Jane Wenham revealed the truth about Brendan Coyle's character

 Though Mrs. Bates only had a brief appearance on "Downton Abbey," she helped to set the relationship of one of the series' favorite couples in motion.
-Their meeting confirms what Anna has believed all along — that Bates is a good man — and it gives her hope that the pair could have a future together.
+Their meeting confirms what Anna believed all along — that Bates is a good man — and it gives her hope that the pair could have a future together.

 Ronald Pickup played a strange character on Downton Abbey

 Ronald Pickup was best known for his role as Norman Cousins in "The Best Exotic Marigold Hotel" and its sequel.
-However, "Downton Abbey" fans will remember Pickup for his guest appearance as Sir Michael Reresby in the sixth and final season of the show.
+However, "Downton Abbey" fans will remember Pickup for his guest appearance as Sir Michael Reresby in the 6th and final season of the show.
 Reresby is introduced in Episode 3 as an eccentric old man in need of a butler for his dilapidated estate, Dryden Park.
 Lord Grantham and Mr. Carson encourage the Downton under-butler, Thomas Barrow (Robert James-Collier), to interview for the job as a means to downsize staff at the Abbey.

-Reresby is initially thrilled to have Barrow as his new butler but later denies him the job because he strangely assumes Barrow is a republican.
+Reresby is initially thrilled to have Barrow as his new butler, but later denies him the job because he strangely assumes Barrow is a republican.
 "I can't risk a republican in this household when anyone might call," he insists after Barrow points out his job advertisement doesn't quite match the job description.
 The pair quickly part ways, citing philosophical differences.
 However, this appearance on "Downton Abbey" was just a stop along the way for Pickup, who has a long list of credits under his belt, including supporting roles in other prominent period dramas.
 The actor played the Archbishop of Canterbury in the Netflix series "The Crown" and former British Prime Minister Neville Chamberlain in "The Darkest Hour."

 James Greene was a trying boss for Robert James-Collier's character

-After failing to get the job with Sir Michael Reresby at Dryden Park, Thomas Barrow is hired by Sir Mark Stiles, played by Belfast-born actor James "Jimmy" Greene.
-Greene appears in the last episode of Season Six but is somewhat of a trying boss for Barrow who is underwhelmed by his new job.
+After failing to get the job with Sir Michael Reresby at Dryden Park, Thomas Barrow is hired by Sir Mark Stiles, played by Belfast-born actor James Greene.
+Greene appears in the last episode of Season 6, but is somewhat of a trying boss for Barrow who is underwhelmed by his new job.
 Sir Mark clearly likes for things to be done properly and is not happy that Barrow is letting his duties fall to another member of the staff when he needs an evening off.
 "The cook carrying the tea into the drawing-room?" he asks in a tone of shock.
 Luckily for Barrow, that's the last we see of Sir Mark as he is sequestered back to Downton Abbey to replace Carson, who decides it is time to retire.

-Prior to his guest appearance in "Downton Abbey," Greene had been busy bagging roles in a variety of popular British shows like "Merlin," "Doctor Who," and "Call the Midwife" He also appeared in feature films like "Sherlock Holmes" and "Les Misérables."
+Prior to his guest appearance in "Downton Abbey," Greene had been busy bagging roles in a variety of popular British shows like "Merlin," "Doctor Who," and "Call the Midwife."
+He also appeared in feature films like "Sherlock Holmes" and "Les Misérables."
 During his 40 year career, Greene also spent time performing on London's West End, starring in "The Playboy of the Western World" alongside "Misfits" actor Robert Sheehan and fellow Irish thespian Niamh Cusack.
+After a lifelong dedication to his passion, in January 2021, at the age of 89, Greene died after briefly suffering from an undisclosed illness.